 Mixing up weeknight dinners with this wildly flavorful and healthy Asian inspired peanut chicken and veggies dish!

 I made a resolution this year to cook more creatively.
 Meaning, try fresh new flavors and dinners I wouldn’t usually make.
 So far, I’m hardcore losing.
 2016 has seen a ton of chicken chili, cereal, more chicken chili, and leftover chicken chili.
-Don’t get me wrong, I love chicken chili and honey nut cheerios, but I desperately need to break free of this uneventful dinner situation.
+Don’t get me wrong, I love chicken chili and honey nut cheerios, but I desperately need to break free of this uneventful dinner rut.

 Enter: simple, light, refreshing, ready in 40 minutes, wildly flavorful peanut chicken zucchini noodles.
 Nothing but pure protein, colorful veggies, and the most delectable and savory peanut sauce.
 Anything but boring, bland, and routine.